 - fiscally irresponsible

-- inherently defective in their design being unable to release sufficient equity for adequate retirement funding
+- unable to release sufficient equity for adequate retirement funding

 - rapidly deplete home equity